sandialabs/StrideSearch/cpp/doc/README.md

 Storm detection and tracking algorithm
 =========
-This library provides methods for searching latitude-longitude data sets in [NetCDF](http://www.unidata.ucar.edu/software/netcdf/) format for various kinds of storms which may be defined by the user. @n
+This library provides methods for searching climate data sets in [NetCDF](http://www.unidata.ucar.edu/software/netcdf/) format for various kinds of storms which may be defined by the user. @n
 Storm identification criteria may correspond to any meteorological phenomena of interest that can be described quantitatively in terms of available data.